Understanding Stem cell therapy for ED

 What are some clues that the therapy offered is a scam?

-Another clue that the treatment has yet to be proven effective is to look at the timeline of when it was first publicized, by whom, a publicly traded company vs. academic center and what data was available at that time supporting the announcement.
+Another clue that the treatment has yet to be proven effective is to look at the timeline of when it was first publicized, by whom, a publicly traded company vs. academic center and what data was available at that time that it was made public supporting the announcement.

-For example, if the concept patent to treat ED by injecting stem cells, was filed in at a certain date and then only 4 weeks later, the publicly traded company aggressively promotes stem cell therapy for the treatment of ED as well as the commercialization of the so called patented stem cell procedure for Erectile Dysfunction, one wonders then how were these clinical trials performed in such short period of time.
-Another clue that the treatment lacks credibility is to note that the news release does not provide actual results from the treatment despite announcing its success.
+For example, if the concept patent to treat ED by injecting stem cells, was filed at a certain date and then only 4 weeks later, the publicly traded company aggressively promotes stem cell therapy for the treatment of ED as well as the commercialization of the so called patented stem cell procedure for the treatment of Erectile Dysfunction, one then wonders how were these clinical trials performed in such short period of time (clinical trials always involve multiple test sites and 6 to 12 months follow up)?
+Another clue that the treatment lacks credibility is to note that the news release does not provide actual data and results from the treatment despite announcing its success.